-Writers selected for publication will go through an editing process with the editor(s) and will receive payment at the standard SWG rates, as well as two (2) complimentary copies of Windscript.
+Writers selected for publication will go through an editing process with the editor(s) and will receive payment at the standard SWG rates, as well as 2 complimentary copies of Windscript.

-Going through the editing process means your piece will likely change from what you've originally submitted.
-This is a positive experience as our editors will help you discover your best work.
-This is a standard practice among publications.
 The editing process consists of revising the content, organization, grammar, and presentation of a piece of writing to enhance the writer's voice.
 Students should submit their best work and be prepared to work collaboratively with the editor(s) to take their work to the next level.
 For example, the editor(s) may ask you to expand a scene or may suggest word choice changes.
 Editor(s) will communicate with students by email; timely and attentive communication is crucial to the process so students should check their email often.